Matt Hancock paid £320,000 to appear on I’m A Celebrity… Get Me Out Of Here!

 Records on the MP’s register showed that on December 14 2022, the West Suffolk MP received £320,000 from Lifted Entertainment, ITV Studios, for the appearance, which lasted 30 days – a total of 720 hours.

-Hancock’s appearance on the ITV show was controversial and his decision prompted criticism from Prime Minister Rishi Sunak and other top Tories, as well as mockery from some fellow MPs.
+Mr Hancock’s appearance on the ITV show was controversial and his decision prompted criticism from prime minister Rishi Sunak and other top Tories, as well as mockery from some fellow MPs.

 More than 1,000 complaints were made to broadcasting watchdog Ofcom over his participation.